Texas Football League: History

 The league, which initially comprised six franchises from Texas and Oklahoma, was formally announced in May 1966.
 The league was supposed to begin with eight teams, but entries from Hammond, Louisiana and New Orleans were not accepted.
 With the addition of two franchises in 1967, the TFL expanded to two four-team divisions.

 During the 1967-68 offseason the Continental Football League offered a merger of operations with the TFL, but was turned down by TFL commissioner George Schepps.
 He additionally challenged the CoFL to pit its champion against the TFL's champion for the 1968 campaign.

 On January 25, 1969, it was announced that the Continental Football League was adding the entirety of the eight-team TFL to its ranks.
 The TFL joined as a separate entity and was placed into the new Texas Division (itself split into East and West).
 The TFL teams were mostly scheduled to play against each other but did also play interleague contests.
 Joining the Texas division was the Mexico Golden Aztecs, the first American football franchise based in Mexico.
-The TFL's San Antonio Toros defeated the Indianapolis Capitols, 44-38 in overtime, to capture the last Continental League championship.
-(The Toros would ultimately win five straight league titles from 1967-71.)
+The TFL's San Antonio Toros defeated the Indianapolis Capitols, 44–38 in overtime, to capture the last Continental League championship.
+(The Toros would ultimately win four straight league titles from 1967 to 1971.)